prathik-l/CA1/README.md

 ## A. What is the relationship between life ladder and log GDP per capita in different countries?

-### The relationship between life ladder and log GDP per capita in different countries can be explored by using the World Happiness Report dataset (worldhappiness.csv).
+### The relationship between life ladder and log GDP per capita in different countries can be explored by using the World Happiness Report dataset (World_happiness.csv).
 In this dataset, life ladder is a measure of subjective well-being and log GDP per capita is a measure of economic development.

 ### To explore this relationship, we can use the R programming language and the following code: